The Case Against Feature Flags in Infrastructure Tooling

 Feature flags are a beloved pattern in web and SaaS development.
 They let you decouple deployment from release, run A/B tests, and gradually roll out changes.
 In that context, they make perfect sense.

-Trading systems are not that context.
-In a latency-sensitive execution path, every conditional branch is a potential cache miss, every configuration lookup is a potential point of indeterminacy, and every "dark" code path is a potential source of bugs that your test suite never exercises because the flag was off.
+Infrastructure tooling is not that context.
+In a latency-sensitive service mesh proxy, every conditional branch is a potential cache miss, every configuration lookup is a potential point of indeterminacy, and every "dark" code path is a potential source of bugs that your test suite never exercises because the flag was off.

-At Cox, we made a deliberate decision early on: no feature flags in any code path that touches order entry, risk evaluation, or market data processing.
+At Cox, we made a deliberate decision early on: no feature flags in any code path that touches request routing, TLS termination, or health checking.
 If a feature is ready, it ships.
 If it is not ready, it lives on a branch.
-We use compile-time configuration for hardware-specific optimizations and build separate binaries for each target, which means dead code is truly dead—the compiler eliminates it entirely.
+We use compile-time configuration for platform-specific optimizations and build separate binaries for each target, which means dead code is truly dead — the compiler eliminates it entirely.

 This approach forces discipline.
 You cannot hide behind a flag and ship something half-baked.
 Every release must be production-ready for every client, which raises the bar on testing and code review.
 It also makes debugging radically simpler: when something goes wrong, there is exactly one code path to investigate, not a combinatorial explosion of flag states.

 We understand this is a contrarian position, and we do not claim it is right for every organization.
-But for small, focused teams building performance-critical software, we believe it leads to better outcomes.
+But for small, focused teams building performance-critical infrastructure tools, we believe it leads to better outcomes.